NSO-developer/splunk-integration-streaming-performance-data-collector/ReadMe.md

 ```
 make clean all
 ```
-or if the pipeline will consume a lot of time, run the test in the background.
+* If the pipeline will consume a lot of time, run the test in the background.
 ```
 nohup make clean build test &
 ```